BaiYunpeng1949/hierarchical-resource-rational-reader/README.md

 ## 3. Software (packages) Dependencies

-All required dependencies with exact version numbers are listed in `reqirements.txt` in the root folder.
+All required dependencies with **exact version numbers** are listed in `reqirements.txt` in the root directory.
+The code has been tested using the versions specified in `requirements.txt`.
+Results reported in the paper were generated using these versions.

 Key dependencies preview:
 -  numpy